tonymishler/CSharpDocs/c-sharp-for-fe-devs.md

 #### Classes and Objects
 Classes and objects are the building blocks of C# programming.
 A class is a blueprint for creating objects that share common properties and methods.
 Objects are instances of a class that contain data and can perform actions.
-C# supports inheritance, allowing you to create new classes based on existing classes, and polymorphism, which allows you to use a single interface to represent multiple different classes.

 ```csharp
 class Person